Roman salute

+Modern invention of the salute

 18th–19th centuries France

 Beginning with Jacques-Louis David's painting The Oath of the Horatii (1784), an association of the gesture with Roman republican and imperial culture emerged.
 The painting shows the three sons of Horatius swear on their swords, held by their father, that they will defend Rome to the death.
 It is based on a historical event described by Livy (Book I, sections 24-6) and elaborated by Dionysius in Roman Antiquities (Book III).
 However, the moment depicted in David's painting is his own creation.
 Neither Livy nor Dionysius mention any oath taking episode.
 Dionysius, the more detailed source, reports that the father had left to his sons the decision to fight then raised his hands to the heavens to thank the gods.

 Dominating the center of The Oath of the Horatii is the brothers' father, facing left.
 He has both hands raised.
 His left hand is holding three swords, while his right hand is empty, with fingers stretched but not touching.
 The brother closest to the viewer is holding his arm almost horizontally.
 The brother on the left is holding his arm slightly higher, while the third brother holds his hand higher still.
 While the first brother extends his right arm, the other two are extending their left arms.
 The succession of arms raised progressively higher leads to a gesture closely approximating the style used by fascists in the 20th century in Italy, albeit with the "wrong" arms.

 Art historian Albert Boime provides the following analysis: